 HBR On Strategy

-Business strategy isn’t a plan, it’s a framework for success.
+Business strategy isn’t just a plan, it’s a framework for success.
 Whether you’re building, innovating, or executing, HBR On Strategy is your destination for insights and inspiration from the world’s top experts on business strategy and innovation.
-Every Wednesday, the editors at the Harvard Business Review hand-picked conversations and case studies from across HBR podcasts, videos, articles, and beyond to unlock new ways of doing business.
+Every Wednesday, the editors at the Harvard Business Review hand-picked case studies and conversations from across HBR podcasts, videos, articles, and beyond to help you unlock new ways of doing business.

 Episodes